 It’s bad for movies for another reason, though.
 In all of this discussion, what is too often left out is the central debate, regarding the digitization of film.
-In this case, there are those who stand on the side of digitizing, including numerous directors like Christopher Nolan and Quentin Tarantino.
+In this case, there are those who oppose the digital movement, including numerous directors like Christopher Nolan and Quentin Tarantino.
 On the other side, you have people pushing for digitization, and further, for the proliferation of online movie-streaming sites (be they legal or illegal).

 The Pirate Bay, just one of those sites, has been in operation since 2003, designed to provide access to copyrighted materials—in this case, TV shows and movies—at an affordable cost.
 Theirs might seem like a noble effort, especially since Warner Brothers doesn’t necessarily need the $10 you save by watching The Dark Knight online, but $10 is a loss if multiplied by the millions who choose to illegally download on a global scale.
 And while arguing in favor of Warner Brothers isn’t going to win anyone over, another question remains: even if some would contend that The Pirate Bay is simply a champion of the freedom of information, is stealing ever right?